COMO Point Yamu

 Incredible wellness and yoga offerings with delicious healthy and light COMO Shambala cuisine

-Call us on 858 345 1762 to start planning your vacation to COMO Point Yamu or take a look at our itineraries to West coast beaches and islands
+Call us on to start planning your holiday to COMO Point Yamu or take a look at our itineraries to Thailand

-Located on Cape Lamu, a beautiful tropical peninsula on Phuket’s east coast, perched over Phang Nga Bay, Point Yamu provides a retreat with a view.
-It's unique designs and artifacts dotted around the property make for a fascinating stay.
+Located on Cape Yamu, a beautiful tropical peninsula on Phuket’s east coast, Point Yamu provides a retreat with a view.
+Its unique designs and artefacts dotted around the property make for a fascinating stay.
 Each item has a story to tell and a reason for being there.

 There is a particular emphasis on wellness in regards to facilities whether it be sunrise yoga sessions or the calming lighting, a stay here is designed to help you relax.
 Of course, the attentive staff are on hand to cater to your every whim to ensure that relaxation is achieved.